Sai-Nithya-7/Potterheads/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [GNU General Public License v3.0](LICENSE).

 ## Contact